esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 I have tested version 1.0 of this plugin in version 5.1.5 of [Krita](https://krita.org).

 ## Change log
+_[TBD] Version 1.1_
+- Cleaned up the code further (removed modules that were not in use, and leftovers in the error message boxes).
+-
 _[2023-09-04] Version 1.0_
 - Initial version released.